Jeff Kite

 Imani Jones

 Imani Jones is a New York-born, Italy-based strategist, event producer, and marketing consultant with a passion for connecting worlds—be it through fashion, music, or technology.
+With roots in Queens and a spirit that’s taken her to 34 countries across four continents, Imani brings a truly global lens to everything she creates.

 Her career spans the world of media, having worked as a broadcast journalist for Le Fonti TV in Milan, and the world of big ideas, through roles with industry leaders such as Ogilvy & Mather NY, MM Productions (Rome), International House Milan, and The City University of New York.